APEGA Innovation in Education Awards

 Supporting Experiential Learning in Alberta Schools

-The APEGA Innovation in Education Awards enables Alberta educators to incorporate meaningful, educational experiences in their grade 1 to 12 classrooms.
-The goal of these awards is to teach students about their respective curriculum points through the exploration and application of engineering and geoscience concepts to create something new or to solve an existing problem.
+The APEGA Innovation in Education Awards enables Alberta educators to incorporate meaningful, educational experiences in their Grade K to 12 classrooms.
+The goal of these awards is for students to leverage engineering and geoscience concepts to positively impact their school community, or beyond.
+Students will explore engineering, geoscience and curriculum concepts through the creation of a prototype that meets a need or solves a problem in society.

-Awards of up to $5,000 each, totalling $50,000, will be awarded to facilitate innovative engineering- and geoscience-focused classroom initiatives.
+Awards of up to $5,000 each, totaling $50,000, will be awarded to facilitate innovative engineering- and geoscience-focused student-led initiatives.

 Who Can Apply?

-All educational, administrative, and support staff members currently employed by a grade 1 to 12 school or school board in Alberta are encouraged to apply.
+Alberta Schools with any K to 12 students, and all educational, administrative, and support staff members currently employed by a Grade K to 12 school or school board in Alberta are encouraged to apply.
 Applicants must be certified to teach in Alberta.
 Schools on the border of Alberta are eligible if their students are Alberta residents.
 Recipients must be in roles that enable them to complete the initiative with a large group of students and must have the full support of their school or school board.

 Activities conducted through this award must: